 THEREFORE, In special tribute, recognized by the signatures of the Chair of the Hall of Fame Committee and President of the Rolling In Golf Club, Norman Goldner is rightfully and with the unanimous acclimation of the club's Board of Directors named to the Rolling In Golf Club Hall of Fame.

-2020 Inductee
+2020 Hall of Fame Inductee

-LET IT BE KNOWN that by a vote of the Rolling In Golf Club Board of Directors, and with a strong sense of admiration, that the club honors Rodney (Rod) Cooper of Oxford, Michigan as he is celebrated for his passion for the game of golf, and his longstanding dedication and participation in the Rolling in Golf Club.
+LET IT BE KNOWN that by a vote of the Rolling In Golf Club Board of Directors, and with a strong sense of admiration, that the club honors Rodney (Rod) Cooper of Oxford, Michigan, he is celebrated for his passion for the game of golf, and his longstanding dedication and participation in the Rolling in Golf Club.

 Rod Cooper was not only one of the original members of the Rolling in Golf Club in 2008 but was also present at the founding discussion to create the golf club at the Dick-0-Dows pub in Birmingham, Michigan.
 Known for his fluid swing, and genuine spirit for the game, Rod is a serious student of the game, and has considerable knowledge of all aspects of the game of golf from equipment to course design.
 He is a two-time Masters Division Champion and sometimes single digit handicap golfer.
 From the founding of the club and until 2020, Rod was a member of the Board of Directors, and in his retirement from the Board continues to be a voice to the Board and planner/coordinator of many club events.
 From Rod's efforts on the Board, the club went from a few to a membership of close to 70.